-On August 23, 2010, LDC filed a rate application with the OEB seeking approval of revenue requirements and corresponding rates for the rate year commencing on May 1, 2011.
-The requested distribution revenue requirement and rate base for this rate year are \$578.4 million and \$2,346.3 million, respectively.
+On August 23, 2010, LDC filed a rate application with the OEB seeking approval of revenue requirements and corresponding rates for the rate year commencing on May 1, 2011 and ending on April 30, 2012.
+The requested distribution revenue requirement and rate base for this period are \$578.4 million and \$2,346.3 million, respectively.